Matthew Kressel: Writing

 Kressel's first novel, King of Shards, was published in 2015.
 In a review on NPR the novel was called “Majestic, resonant, reality-twisting madness.”

-Kessel's short stories have been published in a number of magazines including Lightspeed Magazine, Clarkesworld, Analog, Beneath Ceaseless Skies, Interzone, Apex Magazine, Electric Velocipede, and Nightmare Magazine.
+Kessel's short stories have been published in a number of magazines including Lightspeed, Clarkesworld Magazine, Analog Science Fiction and Fact, Beneath Ceaseless Skies, Interzone, Apex Magazine, Electric Velocipede, and Nightmare Magazine.
 Anthologies including his stories are Mad Hatters and March Hares, Naked City, After, and The People of the Book.
 His stories have been translated into Chinese, Russian, Czech, Polish, French, Spanish, Croatian, and Romanian.

 Kressel's short story "The Sounds of Old Earth" was a finalist for the 2013 Nebula Award for Best Short Story while his story "The Meeker and the All-Seeing Eye" was a finalist in the same category in 2013.
 His story "The Last Novelist (Or a Dead Lizard in the Yard)" was a finalist in the same category in 2017, and was a finalist for the 2018 Eugie Foster Memorial Award.
-His short stories have also been named to the Locus Magazine Recommended Reading List.
+His short stories have also been named to the Locus Recommended Reading List.

 Kressel co-hosts with Ellen Datlow the Fantastic Fiction reading series at the KGB Bar in New York City.

 Coding

 Kressel created the Moksha submissions system in late 2011 after editor John Joseph Adams approached him about using the online submissions system he had created for his work publishing and editing his speculative fiction magazine Sybil's Garage.
 Adams requested many features that were not in the original version, so Kressel opted to build a new system from scratch.
-Adams began using Moksha for his publications, including Lightspeed Magazine and Nightmare Magazine, in early 2012.
+Adams began using Moksha for his publications, including Lightspeed and Nightmare Magazine, in early 2012.

-Since that time Moksha has grown to serve many publishers, including Tor.com, The Magazine of Fantasy and Science Fiction, Strange Horizons, Lightspeed Magazine, Nightmare Magazine, Apex Book Company, Escape Pod, and many others.
+Since that time Moksha has grown to serve many publishers, including Reactor, The Magazine of Fantasy & Science Fiction, Strange Horizons, Lightspeed, Nightmare Magazine, Apex Book Company, Escape Pod, and many others.

 Editing

-In 2003 Kressel co-founded the speculative fiction magazine Sybil's Garage, In 2011 Kressel was nominated for World Fantasy Award in the category of Special Award, Non-Professional for editing Sybil’s Garage.
+In 2003 Kressel co-founded the speculative fiction magazine Sybil's Garage, In 2011 Kressel was nominated for World Fantasy Award in the category of Special Award, Non-Professional for editing Sybil's Garage.

 Kressel also founded Senses Five Press through which he published Paper Cities: An Anthology of Urban Fantasy edited by Ekaterina Sedia, which won the 2009 World Fantasy Award for Best Anthology.